 - Start key switch after 5~6 seconds from ON position.
-It needs approx 5~6 seconds to set correct position of throttle. - 1.
-Warnings before leaving the operator seat. - Be sure to lower the attachment to the ground. - Apply the parking brake. - 2.
-Cautions before starting or operating the truck. - Put the gear shift lever in the neutral. - Apply the brake. - Read this operator's manual carefully.
+It needs approx 5~6 seconds to set correct position of throttle.

+- 1. Warnings before leaving the operator seat.

+- Be sure to lower the attachment to the ground.

+- Apply the parking brake.

+- 2. Cautions before starting or operating the truck.

+- Put the gear shift lever in the neutral.

+- Apply the brake.

+- Read this operator's manual carefully.

-8) PARKING BRAKE (item 13)
+- 8) PARKING BRAKE (item 20)

-This warning plate is located on the left side of the dashboard cover.
+This warning plate is located near the parking lever.

-Pull by sufficient tension for constant parking ability.
+\ Pull by sufficient tension for constant parking ability.